-It sleeps up to four, with two double bedrooms, one of which is ensuite, and with a huge four-poster bed draped in mosquito nets, making it feel totally romantic.
-The second bedroom has an incredible arched ceiling, with feature window, making it the perfect canopy for sweet dreams.
+It sleeps up to four, with two double bedrooms, one of which is ensuite, with a huge, utterly romantic four-poster bed.
+The second bedroom has an incredible arched ceiling, with feature window, and adjoining bathroom.

-The open plan living space includes a fully equipped kitchen, safe drinking water, and opens out onto the shaded courtyard garden, perfect for lazing the afternoons away with a cup of tea and a great book.
-The sun terrace offers a private place for sunbathing or sun-downer drinks, overlooking the mountains and the ocean in the distance.
+The open plan living space includes a fully equipped kitchen, drinking water cooler, and opens out onto the shaded courtyard garden, perfect for lazy afternoons with a cup of tea and a great book.
+The roof terrace is great for sunbathing or sun-downer drinks, overlooking the mountains and the ocean in the distance.

 Self-catering gives my yogi and freediving guests the option to eat what you want, when you want.
 I welcome all of my guests with a basket of fresh seasonal fruit, bread, tea, coffee and all the essentials for your stay.
-Pets can also be provided for cuddles and love – Twinkle-Toes and Poppy are particularly good at guest relations.
-If you’re allergic, please tell me and I will ensure they respect your personal space.
+My pets can also be provided for cuddles and love – Twinkle-Toes, Poppy and Max are particularly good at guest relations.

 Prices (per night)